Housing Assistance Options Policy

 What happens if a client is eligible for social housing?

 When a client is eligible for social housing, the provider will place them on the NSW housing register.
-FACS and community housing providers will then use this register to offer housing when a suitable property is available.
+DCJ and community housing providers will then use this register to offer housing when a suitable property is available.

 Allocating social housing